Dapagliflozin/metformin (By mouth)

 - Some medicines can affect how dapagliflozin/metformin works.
 Tell your doctor if you are using any of the following:

-- Acetazolamide, cimetidine, dichlorphenamide, digoxin, dolutegravir, isoniazid, morphine, nicotinic acid, quinine, ranitidine, ranolazine, rifampin, ritonavir, trimethoprim, vancomycin, vandetanib, zonisamide
+- Acetazolamide, cimetidine, dichlorphenamide, digoxin, dolutegravir, isoniazid, lithium, morphine, nicotinic acid, quinine, ranitidine, ranolazine, rifampin, ritonavir, trimethoprim, vancomycin, vandetanib, zonisamide

 - Birth control pills (including estrogen)